Keksmania/FileToYoutube/FileToYoutube/Readme.md

 This repository is meant as a way for people to test it out.
+I believe this should not be allowed and Youtube should detect these kinds of videos.

-As you will see the coding is not very good, but I wanted to make sure people can trust the code and if they wish to improve upon this concept.
+As you will see the coding is not very good, but I wanted to make sure people can trust the code.

+I don't want people to waste a lot of electricity for nothing.
+Try to keep files small. <3

 ![encoding ubuntu 22.04](https://github.com/Keksmania/FileToYoutube/blob/d191b0677aaac9baeb045b76ff12b334729fe81a/FileToYoutube/ImageReadme.png?raw=true)